milewski/sensors-esp/esp32/passive-buzzer/README.md

 ### Notes

-- Active buzzer is louder than passive buzzer.
+- Active buzzer is louder than passive one.
--
+- These buzzers have 3 pins, but I have not figured out what is the middle pin used for.